GNU-Ymir/Documentations/en/types/struct.md

 ## Structure specific attributes

-### Attributes of a type

-Structure have type specific attributes, as any types, accessible with the token **`::`**.
+Structure have type specific attributes, as any types, accessible with the double colon binary operator **`::`**.
 The table below presents these specific attributes.
 These attributes are accessible using a type of struct, and not a value.
 A example, under the table presents usage of struct specific attributes.

 | Name | Meaning |
 | --- | --- |